Michigan vote to legalize pot fires up investor momentum behind cannabis

 As a result, companies, portfolio managers, and high-ranking executives are racing to position themselves to profit from what is expected to become a multi-billion dollar market.

-Executives at companies including Amazon.com Inc, Molson Coors Brewing Co, and Nike Inc have jumped to roles at Canadian cannabis companies such as Tilray Inc and Canopy Growth Corp over the last 18 months in order to gain experience in the industry.
+Executives at companies including Amazon.com Inc (AMZN.O), Molson Coors Brewing Co (TAP.N), and Nike Inc (NKE.N) have jumped to roles at Canadian cannabis companies such as Tilray Inc (TLRY.O) and Canopy Growth Corp (WEED.TO) over the last 18 months in order to gain experience in the industry.

-At the same time companies ranging from Coca-Cola Co to Corona beer-maker Constellation Brands Inc have taken the first steps into building cannabis-infused products.
+At the same time companies ranging from Coca-Cola Co (KO.N) to Corona beer-maker Constellation Brands Inc (STZ.N) have taken the first steps into building cannabis-infused products.

 “We fully expect a successful regulated market to eventually develop around cannabis, and when it does, we expect it will disproportionately benefit the strongest innovators with well-branded products & robust supply chains,” said Bonnie Herzog, an analyst at Wells Fargo who is bullish on the shares of Constellation Brands.